One Door Mental Health

-One Door Mental Health is the new name for the Schizophrenia Fellowship of New South Wales Inc (SFNSW) a community based not for profit organisation that provides a range of services for people with mental illness, their families, and carers.
+One Door Mental Health, formerly Schizophrenia Fellowship of New South Wales Inc (SFNSW), is a community-based not for profit organisation that provides a range of services for people with mental illness, their families, and carers.
 One Door Mental Health operates predominantly in the Australian state of New South Wales.

 History

 SFNSW began in 1985 with a public meeting that was attended by over 300 people.
 It was incorporated in 1986.

 In February 2017, the Schizophrenia Fellowship of New South Wales renamed to One Door Mental Health.

 Services

 One Door Mental Health provides programs predominantly across NSW including: